-The courses for the M.Res. in Astronautical Engineering degree will be offered in a sync manner but allowing for real time communication .using the Canvas Learning Management System and Zoom.
+The courses for the Ph.D. in Space Operations degree will be offered online using the Canvas Learning Management System and Zoom.
 The University provides a tuition structure that is competitive with its competitors.
 The University tuition structure does not differentiate between in-state and out-of-state students.
-The University's Student Services provide advising, tutoring, virtual job fair attendance, and other activities supporting student completion and employment for both onground and online students.
+The University's Student Services provide advising, tutoring, virtual job fair attendance, and other activities supporting student completion and employment for both on-ground and online students.